Diamondbacks vs. Rockies Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 15 doubles, two triples, eight home runs, 23 walks and 31 RBI (48 total hits).
-He's also swiped four bases.
+- Ryan McMahon has 49 hits with 15 doubles, two triples, eight home runs, 24 walks and 31 RBI.
+He's also stolen four bases.

-- McMahon has picked up at least one hit in five games in a row.
-During his last five outings he is batting .600 with two doubles, a triple, four home runs, four walks and 12 RBI.
+- McMahon enters this matchup looking to extend his six-game hit streak.
+During his last 10 outings he is batting .351 with two doubles, a triple, four home runs, eight walks and 13 RBI.

 McMahon Recent Games